-The Bylaws of the Washington State Association of Counties provide that the Board of Directors shall approve an organizational/business partner membership policy (ARTICLE 2 MEMBERSHIP, Section 2.2, Qualifications for Membership).
+The Bylaws of the Washington State Association of Counties provide organizational and business partner membership (ARTICLE 2 MEMBERSHIP, Section 2.4 Organizational Partner and 2.5 Business Partner).

-The Washington State Association of Counties (WSAC) has a provision within its bylaws to offer an opportunity to public and private firms and individuals with a public service interest to become a special category of "organizational/business partner" members.
+This bylaws provision provides opportunity to public and private firms and individuals with a public service interest to become a special category of "organizational/business partner" members.
 Business partner members are non-voting members and do not participate in WSAC's legislative policy development, serve on the Board of Directors or committees, nor do they participate in any business meeting.
 Membership is not automatic.
 The Association's Board of Directors may deny membership.
 The Association's Board of Directors also reserves the right to limit business partners' participation at certain meetings.